 How much do I have to raise?

-There isn’t a set minimum amount that you have to raise to take part in Big Cake Bake, however we ask our hosts to do their best to raise as much as possible.
-The more money we can raise together, the more support Red Cross can give to vulnerable people around Australia and overseas.
+There isn’t a set minimum amount that you have to raise to take part in Big Cake Bake, however, we ask our hosts to do their best to raise as much as possible.
+The more money we can raise together, the more support Red Cross can give to people going through tough times around Australia and overseas.

 What support will I receive?

-Once you register you will be sent a host kit with all the information you need to get started, including a donation box, posters and bunting.
-You’re also able to download a handy host guide and additional resources online at bigcakebake.org.au/resources.
-You can get in touch with the Big Cake Bake team for help and support by calling 1800 652 635 or email email@example.com with any queries.
-You can also contact us via Facebook at www.facebook.com/bigcakebake or on Twitter using #bigcakebake.
+Once you register you will be sent a link to download your host kit with all the information you need to get started, including posters and bunting.
+You can get in touch with the Big Cake Bake team for help and support by calling 1800 733 276 or email email@example.com with any queries.

 Do I have to hold my event at work?

-You can hold your Big Cake Bake event anywhere during the month of October.
+You can hold your Big Cake Bake event anywhere.
 Your workplace is just one of many places you can hold your event, and offers a great opportunity for team building and staff engagement.
 You may even want to encourage your employer to support your event by dollar matching what you and your colleagues raise.
 If you can’t hold a Big Cake Bake event in your workplace, consider having one at home, or at a suitable venue in your local community.

 How can I get my school/university involved?